 To close a "missing link" in the strategic road network, the Government has proposed a new major road – an Expressway – to reduce journey times between Oxford and Cambridge and to enable development of up to a million new homes across the corridor.
+Right now we’re waiting for the Government to confirm whether or not this scheme is going to go ahead, following their announcement on 12 March 2020 that further work on the proposal would be "paused".

 Of the three corridors originally proposed, we said Corridor B posed the greatest threat to nationally and internationally important sites in the parts of Oxfordshire and Buckinghamshire affected, so even though the threat to Otmoor has been lifted, the decision is potentially a disastrous one for nature.